lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

     Date: 2014-03-15T04:09:45
     Tags: OpenSSL, C, Racket, FFI, hashes, SHA, RIPEMD

-Programming in C is often useful but it's also occasionally nice to program with a higher-level language where you don't need to constantly worry about things like overflow or freeing memory.
-I enjoy using [Racket](http://racket-lang.org), a LISP dialect, and I use it to experiment with Bitcoin.
+C programming has its uses but it's also sometimes nice to program with a higher-level language where you don't need to constantly worry about things like overflow or freeing memory.
+I enjoy using [Racket](http://racket-lang.org), a LISP dialect, when experimenting with Bitcoin.

-Unfortunately, Racket doesn't have a complete crypto library, but it does have an [FFI][racketffi] that enables Racket code to directly call C functions.
+Unfortunately, Racket doesn't have a complete crypto librar.It does have, however, an [FFI][racketffi] that enables Racket code to directly call C functions.
 In this post, I create Racket bindings for two important hashing functions used by Bitcoin, [SHA-256][wiki:sha] and [RIPEMD-160][wiki:ripemd].

 [racketffi]: http://docs.racket-lang.org/foreign/index.html "Racket FFI"
 [wiki:sha]: http://en.wikipedia.org/wiki/SHA-2 "Wikipedia: SHA-2"